YinHK-gameDev/unity-learn/scripting cheestsheet/movement/Vector.md

 v[1] = 5.0f;
 v[2] = 5.0f;

-v.X   // X component of the vector v.Y   // Y component of the vector v.Z   // Z component of the vector
+v.X;   // X component of the vector v.Y;   // Y component of the vector v.Z;   // Z component of the vector

+v.magnitude;     //Returns the length of this vector (Read Only). v.normalized;    //Returns this vector with a magnitude of 1 (Read Only). v.sqrMagnitude;  //Returns the squared length of this vector (Read Only).
 ```

 #### `Vector3.SmoothDamp`